diegomacario/Super-Sunshine/README.md

 Where the *__RGB__* values define how incident rays of light are filtered.

 As for the size of the specular highlight, it is controlled with the *__shininess coefficient__*.
 This material property determines how shiny an object is.
 It can be set to any number greater than or equal to 0, and it works like this:
-- The smaller it is, the more rough an object is, and consequently the bigger its specular highlight is.
+- The smaller the shininess coefficient is, the rougher an object is, and consequently the bigger its specular highlight is.
-- The bigger it is, the more shiny an object is, and consequently, the smaller its specular highlight is.
+- The bigger the shininess coefficient is, the shinier an object is, and consequently, the smaller its specular highlight is.

 This material property is set using the following command:
  ```sh